 Never stack panels during a stone veneer panel installation.
 The far left end panel on the second, fourth, and sixth course etc should be shortened to approximately half length (recreate the negative ship lap on the back of the shortened panel).
 This step is to guard against stacking same length GenStone panels vertically (same rule as any siding product).

 When cutting or routing panels always cut only the left or bottom of the panel which are the negative shiplap edges.
 Why?
-Because positive shiplaps (top and right side) are difficult to recreate on the job site.
+Doing so will allow you to avoid having to recreate the shiplap edge.

 GenStone cuts easily with any circular, reciprocating, or hand saw.
 Recreating the negative ship lap on back side is fast and easiest with a router.
 First cut the panel to the correct length.
 Then use a ½” straight router bit set ½”deep.
 If you do not have a router then use hand saw, circular saw, utility knife, or other cutting tools to recreate a new negative shiplap.